sosy-lab/benchexec/doc/table-generator.md

 the value is taken from the BenchExec result file if present (this can be used for the default BenchExec columns like `status`, `cputime`, etc., but also for additional columns like `score`).
+The attribute `displayTitle` can be used to overwrite the default column title.
 If some content is given for a `<column>` tag, the respective value is extracted from the tool output of each run (this needs specific support from the tool-info module that is responsible for this tool).